Editor's Note: This post was originally published April 2013 and has recently been updated and revised for accuracy and comprehensiveness.

 Perpetual anger and distress can form permanently on the face in the form of fine lines and deep wrinkles, two sure signs of premature aging.
 When the face expresses chronic sad or angry emotions, the constant scowling can turn into wrinkles formed by muscle memory.

 A happier face is devoid of wrinkled eyebrows and scowl marks because the muscles have spent more time in a relaxed state.
 This doesn’t mean that one bad day will give you a face full of wrinkles, but how your face carries your expression more than 50% of the time can determine how prematurely you form wrinkles, where, and how deeply.

 We all know that smoking and drinking in excess are not good for us.
 They lead to all kinds of health problems and deplete our bodies of necessary nutrients.
 Additionally, the lines and discoloration of a smoker or drinker are worn all over their face.
 The skin needs a certain amount of hydration, collagen, elastin, and oxygen in order to look youthful and healthy.

-Smokers develop fine lines around the mouth, deeper forehead wrinkles, and are twice as likely to develop bad teeth.
+Smokers develop several signs of premature aging like fine lines around the mouth, deeper forehead wrinkles, and are twice as likely to develop bad teeth.
 The entire body, including the facial skin, is deprived of enough oxygen and the look and feel of a smoker’s face can be obvious over time.